chroming/fake_server/README.md

 + TEXT: Return text, default Success
 + -f --file FILE_PATH: Return file as attachment
-+ -fc --file_content FILE_PATH: Return file context
++ -fc --file_content FILE_PATH: Return file content

 ## Why you need this?

-When you notice some software send your private data to their server(like: http://data.old_server.com), and the software need success response from server(like: {"result": "success"}), what can you do?
+When you notice some software send your private data to their server(like: http://data.old_server.com ), and the software need success response from server(like: {"result": "success"}), what can you do?
 Now ,with fake_server, you can do like this: